 BEST FONTS FOR PRINTING PACKAGING

-So, we’ve covered a few things to keep in minding when choosing a font.
+So, we’ve covered a few things to keep in mind when choosing a font.
 But now, what are some of the best fonts for packaging?
 With our many years of helping design and print packaging at Sun Print Solutions, we have been able to compile a list of some of the most commonly used font types that check all the boxes for most packaging needs.
 Will any of these styles work for your packaging project?

 Script is a font type that uses various curls, swirls, and other loop designs to mimic calligraphy.
 Script fonts are considered elegant and aesthetically pleasing.
-It’s great for titles and other short-but-important text, but doesn’t work well for large sections of text because it’s a bit too fancy for conveying important information, and harder to read when strung out across many words.
+It’s great for titles and other short-but-important text but doesn’t work well for large sections of text because it’s a bit too fancy for conveying important information, and harder to read when strung out across many words.

 Serif has a projection at the end of each stroke, and is perhaps the single most-used font in the modern world.
 One well-known example of a Serif font is Times New Roman, which is known as an authoritative, professional font.

-Sans Serif fonts lack the projections at the end of each stroke, bringing a bit more of a modern look to text.
+Sans Serif fonts lack the projections at the end of each stroke, bringing a bit more of a modern look to the text.
 Many present-day companies lean on Sans Serif variations for all their marketing materials.